aws-samples/aws-hybrid-storage-workshop/scenario-1/module-2/README.md

 You will now see the Gateway that you just provisioned listed.
 Verify that their is a gateway named "Hybrid-Workshop-Gateway-Server-1...." and its status is *Running*.

 6. Click on the gateway to reveal the Details tab below.
-From the Details tab, make note of the *IP address* of the gateway and write it below.
+From the Details tab, make note of the *IP address* of the gateway for use in step 3 of this module.
 (We will use that address to connect our windows client to the storage gateways iSCSI interface.

 ![scenario-1-module-2-gateway-console](../../images/scenario-1-module-2-gateway-console.png)